dsiu13/infosec_interview_questions/README.md

 - IDS placement within actual network.
 These will reveal attacks or suspicious activity within the network.
 Makes it more difficult to move around within the network.

 ### What is a Cross Site Scripting (XSS) attack?
-Reflect XSS?
+Reflected XSS?
 Stored XSS?
 - XSS is a type of injection.
 An attacker must find a vulnerability in a web app and then inject malicious script into it's server via a comment field, etc...
 - Malicious script is injected into trust sites and an attack occurs when an attacker uses a web app to send that malicious code to an end user.
 This injected browser site script is accepted because it comes from a trust source.
 - Reflected XSS: Reflects malicious script off a web app onto a user's browser.
 - Stored / Persistent: Occurs when malicious script is directly injected into a vulnerable web application.

-### How does antivirus program work?
+### How does an antivirus program work?
-- Checks file, program, or an app and compares a specific set of code with info stored in it's database.
+- Checks a file, program, or an app and compares a specific set of code with info stored in it's database.
 If that code is found in the anti viruses library that is similar or identical, the program knows it is malicious.

-### What is a 0 Day?
+### What is a Zero Day?
 - An exploit that exposes a vulnerability in software or hardware before the developer can patch it.
 - The attacker uses the vulnerability and exploits the flaw, after the exploit is released and noticed a patch is applied to address the flaw.

 ## What happens in the background when the user accesses the web browser etc.

 #### OSI Model "Theory" - "Please do not throw sausage pizza away"
+- Going from Layer 1 to Layer 7 is Encapsulation.
+Returning from Layer 7 to Layer 1.
-7. Application
+- Layer 7: Application
-6. Presentation (Syntax)
+- Layer 6 - Presentation (Syntax)
-5. Session
-4. Transport
-3. Network
+- Layer 5 - Session
+- Layer 4 - Transport
+- Layer 3 - Network
-2. Data Link
+- Layer 2 - Data Link
-1. Physical
+- Layer 1 - Physical

 #### TCP/IP Model "Practical/Reality" - Internet Suite
-4. Application - Data
+- 4. Application - Data
-3. Transport - Segments
+- 3. Transport - Segments
-2. Network / Internet - Packets or Datagrams
+- 2. Network / Internet - Packets or Datagrams
-1. Network Access / Link Layer (Data Link + Physical) - Bits & Frames
+- 1. Network Access / Link Layer (Data Link + Physical) - Bits & Frames

 #### OSI + TCP/IP Devices
 - Layers 5 to 7: Layer 7 Firewall - Can see packets